Right Club: Outbreak of war

 Privately, Ramsay had been invited to some of the "Secret Meetings" at which right-wing opponents of the war discussed tactics.
 However, after they grew to be dominated by Oswald Mosley and his supporters, Ramsay withdrew.
 The Right Club spent the Phoney War period distributing propaganda in the form of leaflets and "sticky-backs" (adhesive labels bearing slogans), with Ramsay later explaining that he wanted "to maintain the atmosphere in which the Phoney War, as it was called, might be converted into an honourable negotiated peace."
-Sticky-backs were printed to disseminate the frequencies used by the 'New British Broadcasting Service', a Nazi propaganda radio station broadcasting from Germany, which claimed to counter the 'Jewish lies' of the British Broadcasting Corporation and promoted active resistance to the War as a Jewish plot.
-On 20 March 1940, Ramsay used a Parliamentary Question to set out the times and frequency of the nightly NBBS broadcasts, under Parliamentary privilege.
+Sticky-backs were printed to disseminate the frequencies used by the New British Broadcasting Station, a Nazi propaganda radio station broadcasting from Germany, which claimed to counter the "Jewish lies" of the British Broadcasting Corporation and promoted active resistance to the War as a Jewish plot.
+On 20 March 1940, Ramsay used a Parliamentary Question to set out the times and frequency of the nightly NBBS broadcasts under Parliamentary privilege.
 In addition to Ramsay's "Land of dope and Jewry" rhyme, the slogans included "War destroys workers" and "This is a Jews' War"; some of the leaflets asserted "the stark truth is that this war was plotted and engineered by the Jews for world-power and vengeance".

 MI5 uncovered two fascist plots that involved members of the Right Club, all of which would've taken place when German troops landed in Britain, including one planned by Ramsay himself.
 The most militarily advanced coup, organized by Leigh Vaughan-Henry, who was not a member of the Right Club, reported to have already organized 18 cells of 25 members each for the coup.
 Among those named as potential participants retired general J. F. C. Fuller and retired admiral Barry Domvile.
 Also implicated, but not conclusively, was General Edmund Ironside, then Chief of the Imperial General Staff and about to be named commander-in-chief of the Home Guard.
 Fuller, a close friend of Ironside, told Domvile that "Ironside is with us."